arjunkalbag/projects/README.md

 # Projects

-My artistic presetation of my personal portfolio.
+My artistic presentation of my personal portfolio.

 Implemented as a dependency-free standalone static page.